-Special Olympics Softball Team Skills Assessment for Individuals Name Role:AthleteUnified Sports partner Jersey NumberCoach's Name Team Name Evaluator's Name Delegation Name (local program) Date of Evaluation Special Olympics Softball Team Skills Assessment for Individuals F. Hitting (One choice - place the number of the athlete's most representative skill level in the box below.)
-Athlete needs direction on proper stance, grip and place to stand (2) Athlete exhibits proper stance and grip, knows place to stand, but does not usually make contact with the ball (3) Athlete occasionally makes contact, but is not familiar with what is a strike pitch (4) Athlete regularly makes contact and occasionally hits the ball to the outfield (6) Athlete regularly makes contact and hits the ball with power and velocity (7) Athlete has the ability to place hit balls in opposite fields (8) SCO G. Fielding (One choice - place the number of the athlete's most representative skill level in the box below.)
-Athlete is unable to make basic fielding plays (catching fly balls and/or grounders) (2) Athlete occasionally cleanly fields balls hit directly to them (3) Athlete fields balls hit directly to them three out of five times & attempts to field balls hit within 3-4 feet of them (4) Athlete occasionally fields balls hit within three to four feet of them (5) Athlete fields balls four out of five times when hit within three to four feet of them (6) Athlete routinely makes all basic plays, some difficult plays, tracking deep fly balls & fielding hard grounders (7) SCO H. Base Running (One choice - place the number of the athlete's most representative skill level in the box below.)
-Athlete needs direction on when to run (2) Athlete understands when to run, but will only move forward one base without coaching (3) Athlete has a basic understanding of when to take more than one base (4) Athlete has a fair understanding of when to run sometimes looks to the coach for cues and direction (5) Athlete has a good understanding of when to run, knows when to tag up and run (6) Athlete has a good understanding of when to run, how many bases to take and how to slide effectively (7) Athlete is consistently able to pick-up and use the coach's directions (8) SCO I. Game Awareness (One choice - place the number of the athlete's most representative skill level in the box below.)
-Athlete needs frequent coaching in offense and defense (2) Athlete has understanding of most basic game situations (3) Athlete has a fair understanding of what to do in most game situations, but still requires coaching (4) Athlete has a clear understanding of what to do in most game situations, requires little to no coaching (5) Athlete is able to make the play at hand, also recognizing other actions occurring which may require attention (back run down situations, etc.) (6) Athlete has a complete understanding of their role and teammates' roles, using that leadership to direct play on the SCO J. Throwing (One choice - place the number of the athlete's most representative skill level in the box below.)
-Athlete has difficulty throwing the ball on the run for any distance (2) Athlete is able to throw the ball on the run a distance of at least ten feet (3) Athlete regularly makes throws of at least 25 feet (4) Athlete regularly makes accurate throws of up to 25 feet (6) Athlete regularly makes accurate throws within the infield or from the outfield to a cut-off (7) Athlete consistently throws the ball accurately to any other position or player on the field, with speed and velocity (8)
+Special Olympics Softball Team Skills Assessment for Individuals Name Jersey NumberCoach's Name Team Name Delegation Name (local program) Date of Evaluation Special Olympics Softball Tea m Skills Assessment for Individuals F. Hitting (One choice - place the number of the athlete's most representative skill level in the hox below) Athlete needs direction on proper stance, grip and place to stan Athlete exhibits proper stance and grip, knows place to stand, b • • Athlete occasionally makes contact, but is not familiar with wha Athlete regularly makes contact and occasionally hits the ball to Athlete regularly makes contact and hits the ball with power an Athlete has the ability to place hit balls in opposite fields (8) , , , , , , , , , , , , , , , , , , SCORE G. Fielding (One choice - place the number of the athlete's mos representative skill level in the box below.)
+Athlete is unable to make basic fielding plays (catching fly balls and/or grounders) (2) Athlete occasionally cleanly fields balls hit directly to them (3) Athlete fields balls hit directly to them three out of five times 8 attempts to field balls hit within 3-4 feet of them (4) Athlete occasionally fields balls hit within three to four feet of the nem (5) Athlete fields balls four out of five times when hit within three to four feet of them (6) Athlete routinely makes all basic plays, some difficult plays, trac SCORE H. Base Running (One choice - place the number of the athlete' s most representative skill level in the box below.)
+Athlete needs direction on when to run (2) Athlete understands when to run, but will only move forward o ne base without coaching (3) Athlete has a basic understanding of when to take more than o ne base (4) Athlete has a fair understanding of when to run sometimes loo ks to the coach for cues and direction (5) Athlete has a good understanding of when to run, knows when Athlete has a good understanding of when to run, how many b Athlete is consistently able to pick-up and use the coach's direct SCORE · ete's most representative skill level in the box below.)
+Athlete needs frequent coaching in offense and defense (2) Athlete has understanding of most basic game situations (3) Athlete has a fair understanding of what to do in most game sit Athlete has a clear understanding of what to do in most game s down situations, etc.) action occurring which may require attention (backing up players, run (6) Athlete has a complete understanding of their role and teamma Attricte has a complete understanding of their fole and teaming SCORE J. Throwing (One choice - place the number of the athlete's mo st representative skill level in the box below.)
+Athlete has difficulty throwing the ball on the run for any distan ce (2) Athlete is able to throw the ball on the run a distance of at least Athlete regularly makes throws of at least 25 feet (4) Athlete regularly makes accurate throws of up to 25 feet (6) Athlete regularly makes accurate throws within the infield or fr Athlete consistently throws the ball accurately to any other pos SCORE